ibm-cloud-docs/solution-tutorials/slack-chatbot-database-watson.md

 The Slack integration sends messages between Slack and {{site.data.keyword.conversationshort}}.
 There, a custom extension provides a REST API to perform SQL queries against a database.
 The custom extension is written in Python.
 It exposes a REST API against the database backend and is deployed as serverless {{site.data.keyword.codeengineshort}} app.

+This tutorial uses the new experience of {{site.data.keyword.conversationshort}} and an action skill.
+A former version was based on the dialog skill and the database was integrated using {{site.data.keyword.openwhisk}} with code written inNode.js.
+You can find that version of the tutorial in the [**cloud-functions** branch of the related code repository](https://github.com/IBM-Cloud/slack-chatbot-database-watson/tree/cloud-functions).
+{: note}

 ## Objectives
 {: #slack-chatbot-database-watson-objectives}